 - Try not to be defensive if your ratings and comments are not as positive as you would like.
 The Your Feedback questionnaire on courses and teaching is meant to prompt self-reflection on course and teaching that can support your professional development as an instructor.
 Focus on those elements of the questionnaire feedback that are positive and select one or two areas that you might work on improving in future, rather than trying to address all comments at once.

-Western's Teaching Support Centre is available to help you interpret your questionnaire feedback and can work with you to devise instructional and course design strategies.
+Western's Centre for Teaching and Learning is available to help you interpret your questionnaire feedback and can work with you to devise instructional and course design strategies.